nimble-training/nimble-cefe-2025/README.md

 The steps to install NIMBLE are:

 1. Install compiler tools on your system. [https://r-nimble.org/download](https://r-nimble.org/download) will point you to more details on how to install *Rtools* on Windows and how to install the command line tools of *Xcode* on a Mac.
 Note that if you have packages requiring a compiler (e.g., *Rcpp*) on your computer, you should already have the compiler tools installed.
+Linux users typically already have compiler tools on their systems.

 2. Install the *nimble* package from CRAN in the usual fashion of installing an R package (e.g. `install.packages("nimble")`).
-More details (including troubleshooting tips) can also be found in Section 4 of the [NIMBLE manual](https://r-nimble.org/html_manual/cha-installing-nimble.html).
+More details (including troubleshooting tips) can also be found in Section 4 of the [NIMBLE manual](https://r-nimble.org/manual/cha-installing-nimble.html)

 3) Test that the installation is working, by running the following code in R: